-Rationale (CAPP): This component supports the O.MANAGE objective.
+This component supports the O.MANAGE objective.

-Application Note: The role model supported by the TOE is a very simple one: the administrative user is root (extended to all members of the trusted group that may su to root).
+The role model supported by the TOE is a very simple one: the administrative user is root (extended to all members of the wheel group that may su to root).
 All other users of the system have the user role.